Lunsumio 1 mg concentrate for solution for infusion

 You must not breast-feed during and for at least 3 months after your last treatment.
 This is because it is not known whether any Lunsumio passes into breast milk and could therefore affect the baby.

-Lunsumio has minor influence on your ability to drive, cycle or use any tools or machines.
-If you feel any symptoms that may affect your ability to drive, do not drive, cycle or use tools or machines until the reaction stops.
+Lunsumio has major influence on your ability to drive, cycle or use any tools or machines Due to the possible symptoms of ICANS, you should be careful while driving, cycling or using heavy or potentially dangerous machines.
+If you currently have such symptoms, avoid these activities and contact your doctor, nurse, or pharmacist.
 See section 4 for more information about side effects.

 Lunsumio is given under the supervision of a doctor experienced in giving such treatments.
 Follow the treatment schedule explained to you by your doctor.
 Check with your doctor if you are not sure.